minio/docs/source/includes/minio-mc-installation.rst

          make

       To update a source-based installation, use ``go get -u``.
-      :mc-cmd:`mc update` does not support source-based installations.
+      :mc:`mc update` does not support source-based installations.